 So, How Long Should You Lift Weights?

 There's no set length for how long a workout should be.
-How long you lift weights per session will depend on your fitness level, goal and how many days you're training per week.
+The length of a successful weightlifting session will depend on your fitness level, goal and how many days you're training per week.

 If you're strength training only one day per week, aim for a 60- to 90-minute session; those who train two or three days a week should try for 45- to 60-minute sessions; and 20- to 60-minute sessions for people who train four or five days a week.
 In general, expect your strength workouts to span 20 to 90 minutes.